masonelmore/gopl/ch2/ex2.5/README.md

 # Description
 "The expression `x&(x-1)` clears the rightmost non-zero bit of `x`.
-Wire a version of `PopCount` that counts bits by using this fact, and asses its performance."
+Write a version of `PopCount` that counts bits by using this fact, and asses its performance."

 [popcount](https://github.com/masonelmore/gopl/tree/14fe9551820d3a172398464b55f17c06912ed85d/ch2/ex2.4)